-- (4) Chemical analysis of each domestic water source performed by a state-approved laboratory within three years from the date of application, indicating the level of all constituents included in the current California Drinking Water Standards, 22 CCR Sections 64431 through 64432.8 and Sections 64449 through 64449.5.
-Accompanying these analyses shall be written verification that the water sample was collected, preserved and transported by an approved sampler as set forth in section 34B-19 of this chapter, and in accordance with approved sampling and analytical methods; - (5) Legible signed copy of the well driller's log for each proposed domestic water source; - (6) Copies of equipment specifications, including but not limited to: well pump and booster pump curves; storage tank; re-pressurization equipment; and crossconnection protection specifications; - (7) Treatment equipment specifications and a completed treatment form signed by an authorized representative of the treatment equipment manufacturer, California certified water treatment operator, or a registered civil or chemical engineer; - (8) If a Single-Parcel Water System is to be located exclusively on the parcel which it is proposed to serve, the applicant shall complete, sign and date an exclusive ownership declaration verifying that the proposed Single-Parcel Water System is owned exclusively by the record owner of the property to be served and is available for use solely to that property.
-Proof of ownership in the form of a copy of the recorded grant deed shall accompany this declaration statement; - (9) If the water source for a Single-Parcel Water System is located on a parcel other than the parcel to be served, the applicant shall provide the following information: - (A) Identification of any other persons or properties having, or proposed to have, an interest in the domestic water system; - (B) Copies of recorded grant deeds or equivalent ownership documentation of properties with ownership interest or rights to the domestic water system.
-Such documentation shall include name, property address and property assessor's parcel number; - (C) Documentation in the form of recorded deeds or recorded legal agreements establishing the legal right of the property to be served by the proposed water system to obtain water in quantities sufficient to meet the minimum source yield requirements established by this chapter; - (D) Documentation indicating that the property to be served by the proposed domestic water system possesses legal easements, rights and obligations for purposes of access to and operation and maintenance of the water source, pumping and pressurization, treatment and treatment discharge, storage and distribution components.
-Legal easements shall be recorded and described either by metes and bounds prepared by a licensed surveyor or depicted on a recorded parcel or tract map or final map ready for recordation; - (10) All legal documentation that addresses rights easements and obligations related to the domestic water system shall specify that such rights, easements and obligations run with the land and shall be conveyed with the property upon transference of ownership.
+- (4) Chemical analysis Complete chemical analyses of each domestic water source performed by a state-approved laboratory within three years from the date of application-, indicating the level of all constituents included in the current California Drinking Water Standards Sections 22 CCR 64431 through 64432.8 and Sections 64449 through 64449.5.
+Accompanying these analyses shall be written verification that the water sample was collected, preserved and transported by an approved sampler as set forth in section 34B-19 21 of this chapter, and in accordance with approved sampling and analytical methods; - (5) Legible signed copy of the well driller's log for each proposed domestic water source; - (6) Copies of equipment specifications, including to include but not be limited to: well pump and booster pump curves, storage tank, repressurization equipment and cross-connection protection specifications; - (7) Treatment equipment specifications and a completed treatment form signed completed by an authorized representative of the treatment equipment manufacturer, California certified water treatment operator, or a registered civil or chemical engineer; - (8) If a Single-Parcel Water System For a single-parcel domestic water system which is to be located exclusively on the parcel on which it is proposed to serve, the applicant shall complete, sign and date an exclusive ownership declaration statement verifying that the proposed Single-Parcel Water System single-parcel domestic water system is owned exclusively by the record owner of the property to be served and is available for use solely to that property.
+Proof of ownership in the form of a copy of the recorded grant deed shall must accompany this declaration statement: - (9) If the water source for a Single-Parcel Water System is located on a parcel other than single-parcel domestic water system where the water source is to be located off-site from the parcel to be served, the applicant shall provide the following information: - (A) Identification of any other persons or properties having, or proposed to have, an interest in the domestic water system, - (B) Copies of recorded grant deeds or equivalent ownership documentation of properties with ownership interest or rights to fights in the domestic water system.
+Such documentation shall include name, property address and property assessor's parcel number, - (C) Documentation in the form of recorded deeds or recorded legal agreements establishing the legal right of the property to be served by the proposed water system to obtain water in quantities sufficient to meet the minimum source yield requirements established by this chapter, - (D) Documentation indicating that the property to be served by the proposed domestic water system possesses legal easements, rights and obligations for purposes of access to and operation and maintenance of the water source, pumping and pressurization, treatment and treatment discharge, storage and distribution components.
+Legal easements shall be recorded and described either by metes and bounds which have been prepared by a licensed surveyor or depicted on a recorded parcel or tract map or final map and recorded or are shown on a final parcel or tract map ready for recordation;

+(10) All legal documentation that addresses It shall be specified in all the aforementioned legal documentation that all rights easements and obligations related to the domestic water system shall specify that such rights, easements and obligations shall run with the land and shall be conveyed with the property upon transference of ownership.

 Sec.
-34B-5. - Permit procedure for Multiple-Parcel Water Systems.
+34B-5 6. - Permit procedure for multiple-parcel water systems.